lancercat/OSOCR-News/README.md

 ## 08, Jan, 2025
 The next release is internally frozen.
 There are several deep and winding rabbit holes to be dig into in the future works.

-Expect CFOR level generalization performance while being fully inductive.
+Expect CFOR level generalization performance while being fully inductive, and a big leap from Moose.

 Revealing more will break anonymity so pardon me being vague.